 When is it safe for a company to let up on the gas when it comes to improving customer experience?
 This is a question we hear a lot at Delighted.
 Should you continue to invest in customer experience if your customers are satisfied with the current experience?
 It’s common for a company to create a unique experience, gain early traction in their market, then shift their energy from improving that experience, to scaling and driving efficiencies.
-After all, why invest in increasing the quality of your customer experience if your NPS is already 10 points higher than your competition?
+After all, why invest in increasing the quality of your customer experience if your Net Promoter Score is already 10 points higher than your competition?

 While it’s important to know where you stand against your competition we caution against letting competitors define your investment in customer experience.
 It’s always better to benchmark against yourself, and continuously take advantage of opportunities to increase the quality of your customer experience.
 Put another way, you should be focused on improving your experience to protect against future competitors that may not exist yet, but will almost certainly crop up in the future.